jradd/django-newproj-template/readme.md

     (vm) $ cd /vagrant/

 Additionally, make sure you're working on the _djangoproj_ virtual environment.
-You should be able to see this in the terminal prompt.
-It should look like:

-    (djangoproj)vagrant@precise64:/vagrant/myproject$

-The bit in parens at the beginning is the name of the virtual environment (_djangoproj_).
-It is followed by the current user (_vagrant_), the name of the host (_precise64_) and the current directory (_/vagrant/myrpoject_).
-If you're not working on the _djangoproj_ project, run the following virtualenvwrapper command to instantiate it:
+To be doubly sure, run the following virtualenvwrapper command to instantiate it:

     (vm) $ workon djangoproj